Suze Orman: Why the 4% Rule No Longer Works for Today’s Retirees

 © Leigh Vogel / Stringer / Getty Images North America

 A lot of people reach retirement age without much money in savings.
-But if you worked hard and saved well, you may be in a very different position.
-And if you’re retiring with a respectable nest egg, it’s important to know how to manage it.
+But if you worked hard and saved diligently, you may be in a very different position.
+And if you’re retiring with a respectable nest egg, knowing how to manage it could matter just as much as how long it took to build.

-Many financial experts recommend using a strategy called the 4% rule.
-The rule has you withdrawing 4% of your savings balance your first year of retirement and adjusting future withdrawals for inflation.
+Many financial experts recommend a strategy called the 4% rule.
+The rule calls for withdrawing 4% of your savings balance in your first year of retirement, then adjusting each subsequent withdrawal for inflation.
+Financial planner Bill Bengen developed the rule in 1994, basing it on historical market returns from a balanced portfolio of roughly 50% stocks and 50% bonds.

-It’s a strategy that, if all goes well, should be conducive to having your savings last for 30 years.
-But while a lot of financial insiders are fans of the 4% rule, Suze Orman is not.
+Followed faithfully, the strategy is designed to give your savings a high probability of lasting 30 years.
+But while many financial insiders remain fans of the 4% rule, Suze Orman is not.

-Orman thinks the 4% rule no longer works for today’s retirees and recommends a different approach to managing savings.
+Orman thinks the 4% rule no longer serves today’s retirees well, and she recommends a different approach to managing withdrawals.

 Why Orman thinks the 4% rule is a problem